 It will keep out the debris that would otherwise clog your filter, so your equipment won’t have to deal with it in the first place.
 This will reduce the amount of junk that your filter has to remove from the pool.

-Pool backwashing reverses the flow of water in the filter system to clean out debris that has become lodged in your pool’s filter media.
-The filter system collects all the dirt and debris that gets into the pool.
+When you backwash pool filters it reverses the flow of water in the filter medium to clean out debris that has become lodged in your pool’s filter media.
+The pool filter collects dirt and debris when the pool water passes through it.
 As a result, the filter can become clogged which will both restrict the flow of water causing back pressure in the filter housing and will make the filter less effective at removing dust etc.

 Small stones and twigs can become lodged in the filter, which makes it have to work harder.
 When the filtration system has to work harder, the pump has to work harder.
 Backwashing helps to dislodge the caught debris and send it down the drain.

-This keeps your filter clean longer and helps to extend its life as well as ensuring you have clean water.
+This keeps your sand pool filter clean longer and helps to extend its life as well as ensuring you have clean water.

 How to backwash